Frequently Asked Questions

 A Phase 1 Environmental report includes an inspection of the property, historical use research, analysis of local groundwater conditions and review of nearby known environmental liabilities that may be impacting the value of the property throughout land used limitation, potential cleanup costs or civil or tort liability, due to offsite migration of contamination.
 A Phase 2 Environmental report consists of collecting soil and/or groundwater samples to determine if significant amounts and concentrations of contaminants exist at the property.

 VII.
 Why do I need a Phase 1 Environmental Assessment?

-The main reason for ordering the Phase I report is to protect yourself from some unknown liability that may be associated with soil or groundwater contamination.
-This is why lenders require this environmental assessment report.
-They want to know the "true value" of the property before underwriting the loan.
-They also want to make sure there is not a liability that could occur from offsite migration of contamination.
+The main reason for ordering the Phase I report is to protect yourself from an unknown environmental liability that may be associated with soil or groundwater contamination.